FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_check_installed_devices/readme.md

 # RPC check-installed-nodes

-This RPC checks if the devices given in the input are installed or not.
-It checks for the database content of every device and if there is some, then the device is installed.
+This RPC checks if devices included in the input are installed by looking for the database content of each device.
+If content is found, the device is installed.

 ## RPC Examples